Be-Prepared/Be-Prepared.github.io/README.md

 ![Chrome Flags Screenshot](chrome-flags.jpg)

-**iOS & Safari:** Run the server and then run `npx localtunnel -p 8080` in another terminal.
+**iOS & Safari:** Run the server in one terminal and then run `npm run tunnel` in another terminal.
 Go to the generated URL and enter your *public IP address* as the password.
 You can use Eruda (see below) and `console.log()` statements.
 To get access to the debugger, read [this article](https://www.closingtags.com/remote-debugging-web-apps-on-ios-from-linux/).
 I also have a [Dockerfile](ios-webkit-debugger/) that can help connect to Safari from Linux.

 **Debugging:** Add "?eruda" to the URL to automatically load [Eruda](https://github.com/liriliri/eruda), a console for mobile browsers.
 It will be configured to fully initialize before the application starts, allowing all messages and errors to get logged appropriately.
 This is extremely useful.
-Also, you may want to use `npx localtunnel -p 8080` to forward the app to a public address, allowing devices to more easily use your development build.
+Also, you may want to use `npm run tunnel` to forward the app to a public address, allowing devices to more easily use your development build.

 Pull requests for additional functionality are welcome.
 Please make sure you maintain the intent of this code.